INSPIDE/pyportall/README.md

 ## Authentication

-Your must use the `API_KEY` environment variable to store your API key to Portall for the Python SDK to work.
+Your can use the `API_KEY` environment variable to store your API key to Portall for the Python SDK to work, or pass it to `APIClient` when instantiating the API client.

 ## Regular Python usage example